Building Your Experio

 • Block labels (B1, B2, B3…) update automatically whenever Blocks are reordered.

-• The Expand All button is only active when at least one Block in the Stage is collapsed.
+• The Expand All and Collapse All buttons are only active when at least one Block in the Stage is in the relevant state.

 • Features marked with ⚠️ are currently being rolled out — check the expected availability dates noted in each section above.